ISACA CISM Training Boot Camp

 What's included

-You can rest assured that the CISM training materials are fully updated and synced with the latest version of the exam.
-In addition, you’ll gain access to a CISM prep course the moment you enroll, so you can prepare for and get the most out of your boot camp.
+All CISM certification training materials are fully updated and synced with the latest version of the exam.
+You will also gain access to a CISM prep course the moment you enroll, allowing you to prepare for and get the most out of your boot camp.

-With 20 years of training experience, we stand by our CISM training with an Exam Pass Guarantee.
-This means if you don’t pass the exam on the first attempt, we’ll pay for your second exam at no additional cost to you!
+Plus, you can enjoy the assurance of the Exam Pass Guarantee.
+This means if you don’t pass the exam on the first attempt, we will pay for your second exam at no additional cost to you.

 Before your boot camp